reframe-hpc/reframe/docs/tutorial.rst

    ┕━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━┷━━━━━━━━━┷━━━━━━━━━┙

 Note that the :option:`--list-stored-testcases` will list only performance tests.
-You can get all the details of a session or a set of test cases using the :option:`--describe-stored-session` and :option:`--describe-stored-testcases` options which will return a detailed JSON record.
+You can get all the details of stored sessions or a set of test cases using the :option:`--describe-stored-sessions` and :option:`--describe-stored-testcases` options which will return a detailed JSON record.

 You can also combine :option:`--list-stored-testcases` and :option:`--describe-stored-testcases`  with the :option:`-n` and :option:`-E` options in order to restrict the listing to specific tests only: